1. Home

 How respond.io unifies WhatsApp conversations, AI and CRM in one platform

 respond.io brings WhatsApp chat, calls, AI and CRM sync into a single workspace — so conversations, context and customer records stay connected without agents switching between tools.
-Here's how each capability works in practice.
+Here's how each capability works in practice, and what teams should validate during rollout.
+In a typical rollout, teams target a measurable drop in first-response time and a higher percentage of conversations written back to the CRM within 24 hours.

 Multi-agent team inbox